-On the other hand, the Sen'jin Shieldmasta is an outstanding Taunt minion, since its very high health (for a cost of 4 mana) will most likely to require more than just one card to deal with.
+On the other hand, theis an outstanding Taunt minion, since its very high health (for a cost of 4 Mana) will most likely to require more than just one card to deal with.

 Class-specific minions follow the same rules.
-Some of them are outstanding for their abilities (like the Water Elemental), while others might not present you with the value you seek for their casting cost.
+Some of them are outstanding for their abilities (like the), while others might not present you with the value you seek for their casting cost.

 Each Arena deck, regardless of the class you choose, should have a good portion of spells to help you establish or maintain board control.
 Unless you have the option of picking a very strong minion (given what we outlined earlier), it is preferable to choose a spell that will grant you card advantage, or that will allow you do delay your opponent considerably.

 Regardless of your class, you should pick several spells that control early-mid game (spells that cost 1-4 mana) as they will either help you maintain pressure (assuming you have a minion on the board and you do not need to trade it once you remove your opponent's threat), or they will simply help you establish early board control (such as removing your opponent's minion, removing their pressure and establishing your own), even if such cards are only a 1-for-1 trade.